Changing Color for Negative Data Series in PowerPoint Charts

 - As you can see the foreground color matches the positive columns and the background color matches with the negative columns.
 Now we can change the background color to the desired color for the negative column.

-- From the patterns choose the 5% pattern (the top-left, first pattern -- this is most inconspicious pattern) -- and choose a solid color from the background color drop down, as you can see in Figure 6.
-We chose red since that somewhat seems to go well with the negative concept.
+- From the patterns choose the 5% pattern (the top-left, first pattern since this is the most inconspicuous pattern), and choose a solid color from the background color drop down, as you can see in Figure 6, below.
+We chose red since that goes well with the negative concept.

 Figure 6: Background color

-- Apply the changes by clicking OK in both Fill Effects and Format Data Sheet dialog box.
-This gets you back to your chart.
+- Apply changes by clicking OK in both Fill Effects and Format Data Sheet dialog boxes.
+Doing so gets you back to your chart.

-- Figure 7 shows how the chart looks now -- as you can see, the color of the columns are different for positive and negative values.
-In fact, they are quite the opposite of what we need.
+- Figure 7, below shows how the chart looks now.
+As you can see, the fill colors for the columns are different for positive and negative values.
+In fact, they are exactly the opposite of what we need.

 Figure 7: Different column colors

-- Now open the Fill Effects dialog box (see Figure 5) again, and swap the foreground and background colors.
-Click OK twice in successive dialog boxes when done .
-This sets the colors in the chart to the right values.
+- Now, open the Fill Effects dialog box, as shown in Figure 5, previously on this page, and swap the foreground and background colors.
+Do note that there is no swap button and you will have to manually choose colors to swap.
+When done, click the OK button twice in successive dialog boxes.
+This action sets colors in the chart to the right values.

-- However, there is still a pattern -- and we can now remove that pattern too!
-To do that, you will need to make sure that this data series is selected -- then bring up the familiar Format Data Series dialog box (see Figure 4), and select the required color for the positive column.
-Remember that any change in color you do now only changes the color of the positive columns -- but it also does remove the pattern in the negative column!
-Click OK to apply.
+- However, the fill is still a pattern, and we can now remove that pattern too!
+To do so, you will need to make sure that this data series is selected.
+Next, bring up the familiar Format Data Series dialog box (see Figure 4), and select the required color for the positive column.
+Remember that any change in color you do now only changes the color of the positive columns, but it also does remove the pattern in the negative column!
+Click the OK button to apply.

-- Figure 8 shows the correct chart with no patterns, and distinctly different colors for positive and negative columns.
-As you can see from Figure 8, our sample chart has only one data series -- but there's no reason why you cannot use the same steps for any other series if your chart has multiple series.
+- Figure 8, below shows the correct chart with no patterns, and distinctly different colors for positive and negative columns.
+As you can see in Figure 8, our sample chart has only one data series.
+However, there's no reason why you cannot use the same steps for any other series if your chart has multiple series.

 Figure 8: Chart with changed colors